-Strategic indicator Status Comment Prepare an annual budget with a budgeted cash surplus Complete for 2018/19 The adopted budget for year ending 30 June 2019 included a cash surplus of \$149K.
+Strategic Indicator Status Comment Prepare an annual budget Complete The adopted budget for year ending 30 June 2021 included a cash with a budgeted cash surplus for 2019/20 surplus of \$96K.
 Review the Customer Service Charter and develop a Customer Service Strategy Complete The Customer Service Charter and Strategy was adopted by Council on 27 March 2018.
 Council is now implementing the Strategy and delivering on the Charter.
 Review the Communication and Community Engagement Policy Complete The Community Engagement Policy was adopted by Council at the May 2019 meeting.
-Upgrade finance, human resource, document In progress The evaluation of tender submissions for document management software commenced in June 2019. management and payroll software Council worked with a number of other councils to seek funding for a new corporate system.
-The application was successful and resulted in six councils receiving a total of \$5M for the project.
+The policy will need to be reviewed to ensure compliance with the new Local Government Act 2020.
+The Community Engagement Policy guides Council in the level and type of engagement on various documents developed by Council.
+Upgrade finance, human resource, document management and payroll software In progress The Document Management software has now been fully implemented and has been operational now for over six months.
+Finance and Payroll are part of the \$5M Rural Council Transformation Program Grant (RCTP), which is about to commence from July 2020 when the Project Director has been appointed.
 Replace phone system Complete The new phone system was implemented in June 2018.
-80% of Strategic Indicators met by 30 June 2021 In progress Of the 45 strategic indicators for the 2017-2021 Council Plan, 19 (42%) have been completed (target 40%) with the remaining strategic indicators in progress.
-This is well on track to completing 80% by 30 June 2021.
-Complete a Workforce Strategy In progress In June 2019 Councillors were briefed on the key findings and recommendations in the Workforce Strategy.
-Recommendations will be progressed during 2019/20.

-Strategic indicator Status Comment Adopt a Child Safe Standards Framework and associated policies Complete The Child Safe Standards Framework and associated policies were adopted by Council on 23 April 2019.
+80% of Strategic Indicators met by 30 June 2021 In progress Of the 45 strategic indicators for the 2017-2021 Council Plan, 25 (55%) have been completed (target 60%) with the remaining strategic indicators in progress.
+This is on track to completing 80% by 30 June 2021.
+Complete a Workforce Strategy Complete In June 2019, Councillors were briefed on the key findings and recommendations in the Workforce Strategy.
+Recommendations were progressed during 2019/20.
+Adopt a Child Safe Standards Framework and associated policies Complete The Child Safe Standards Framework and associated policies were adopted by Council on 23 April 2019.
+This framework helps to ensure the safety and wellbeing of children in our community.
 Undertake staff climate survey and address outcomes Complete Council has implemented a process for conducting quarterly staff surveys.
 Outcomes of each survey are communicated to staff.
 Implement corporate planning and reporting software Complete Software has been implemented and is used for quarterly audit committee reporting, monthly performance reporting and six monthly reporting against the Council Plan.
+Corporate planning and reporting is a key activity of Council, providing transparency of Council's progress against commitments to the community.

-Maintain an ongoing focus on the principle of continuous improvement In progress Council is involved in a collaborative project with five other councils to establish shared corporate systems.
+Strategic Indicator Status Comment Maintain an ongoing focus on the principle of continuous improvement In progress Council is involved in a collaborative project with five other councils to establish shared corporate systems.
 The outcome of this project will be increased efficiency in the delivery of corporate services.
-Council is constantly striving to enhance Council operations for the benefit of the community.
+A project director has been appointed and will start to deliver on the project outcomes, providing systems that will improve service delivery to the community.

-The following statement provides information in relation to the services funded in the 2018/19 budget which help to enable sound decision making and support a high performing and customer-focused organisation:
+The following statement provides information in relation to the services funded in the 2019/20 budget which help to enable sound decision making and support a high performing and customer-focused organisation: